 The 10 Minute Mark

 Research shows that an audience is most attentive at the start and end of a presentation, with attention decreasing dramatically every ten minutes.
-To avoid losing your audience you need to break your messages into ten minute chunks.
+To avoid losing your audience break your messages into ten minute chunks.
 At the end of each section do something to hold attention, such as play a short (relevant) video or ask a question.
+Even a pause and a joke (use wisely) can help to chunk time and messages.

 Play on emotions

 Emotions help us relate to a story.
-Admittedly it can be difficult to make a corporate presentation emotional, but if you can talk about a problem that affects the audience you will have their attention right away.
-Using anecdotes and stories will bring each point even more vividly to life.
+Admittedly it can be difficult to make a corporate presentation emotional, but if you can talk about a problem that affects the audience themselves you will have their attention right away.
+Pulling on so called heart strings can increase the memorability.
+As can using anecdotes and stories to bring each point more vividly to life.

 Be visually appealing

 Visual information is much easier to remember than oral information.
-Using effective and relevant imagery in your presentation will grab your audience’s attention.
+Using relevant imagery or graphics in your presentation will grab your audience’s attention.
 It will also make it easier for them to remember what they have seen once the presentation is over.

 Limit the text

 As mentioned above people cannot remember too much information in one go, so don’t fill your slides with text.
-Use one message per slide and visuals to replace information where possible.
+Use one message per slide and use well designed visuals to replace text content where possible.

-For further information on using brain science in presentations please get in touch!
+For further information on applying neuroscience to presentations please get in touch!

-In last week’s blog article we gave you 5 tips on presenting to large audiences.
+In a previous blog we described 5 tips on presenting to large audiences.
 Now is the turn for small audiences.

 Small audiences don’t necessarily equal easier audiences.

-For smaller groups you can deliver a more focussed presentation.
+For small groups you can deliver quite a focused presentation.
 You should find out beforehand who you are presenting to, what they are expecting to get out of the presentation, and how much they already know about the topic.
+So go ahead and ask them!
+By email, a survey or a phone call.

-Following on from point one, you can tailor your slide design to your audience once you know more about them.
-If your presentation is a sales pitch you can use the company’s brand colours in your design.
-You can also get away with more detailed visuals or graphs as the audience will be closer to the screen (but not too much to overload them!).
+You should tailor your slide design to your audience once you know more about them.
+If your presentation is a sales pitch you might want to use the company’s brand colours in your design.
+You might also get away with more detailed visuals or graphs if the audience is closer to the screen (but not too much to overload them!).

 3. Make a connection

-Being able to see everyone in your audience will allow you to gauge how well the group are following and understanding you.
-You may be able to see confused expressions so will know to slow down and ask if anyone has any questions.
-If you see that people are losing interest it may be time to change the tempo and try something to get their attention back on track!
+Being able to see the faces in your audience means you can get an idea of how well the group are following and understanding you.
+If you see confused expressions you could slow down and ask if anyone has any questions.
+If you see people are not looking at you, they may be losing interest – so that could be time to change the tempo (or show a video, or ask a question, or simply do something different) to get their attention back on track!

-In a larger presentation where it’s not always possible to provide handouts for everyone, you have to make sure that you cover as much information as possible within your slides (again, without overloading!).
-When presenting to a smaller audience you can leave out any extra information that isn’t absolutely essential, and include this on a handout to leave with the group at the end of the session.
+In a larger presentation where it’s not always possible to provide handouts for everyone.
+This can lead to making sure that you cover as much information as possible within your slides (again, without overloading!).
+But when presenting to a smaller audience you can leave out that extra information if it isn’t absolutely essential, and include it on a handout to leave with the group at the end of the session.